 See below for more specific scenarios.

-The AMI comes pre-loaded with the latest release version of R, and the following Bioconductor packages (and all their CRAN dependencies):
+The AMI comes pre-loaded with the latest release version of R and the top 80 Bioconductor software packages plus the following categories of annotation packages:

 First you will need an Amazon Web Services (AWS) account if you do not already have one.
 Sign up for AWS and then click here to sign up for the EC2 service.
 This will require that you provide credit card information; however, you will only be charged for services used.
 Some AWS services are free.